Do you spend your week just trying to get by and you feel something is missing?

 I realize that it is easier said than done, but if we just try to follow one tip at a time and make baby steps, just maybe, in a little while, we will feel transformed.
 If we fail, that’s ok, because we tried and we learned how it didn’t work out for us and how we can do better next time.
-Don’t ask too much of yourself and be happy of any step forward you took, even if it was just trying!
+Don’t ask too much of yourself and be happy and grateful of any step forward you took, even if it was just trying!

-Before we left, he gave us a New Year’s Eve gift, a red envelope containing a beautiful image of Guan Yin, goddess of mercy and compassion.
+Before we left, he gave us a New Year’s Eve gift, a red envelope containing a beautiful image of Guan Yin, the goddess of mercy and compassion.
 I think that what she symbolizes is admirable.
 She is often represented with many arms to help as many people as possible.
 This image is a reminder of his deep wisdom that he shared with us this day.
-He showed me how grateful I was for I had in my life and how much I was actually in control all this time of something so precious, my happiness.
+He showed me how grateful I was for what I have in my life and how much I was actually in control all this time of something so precious, my happiness.

 What makes you happy?